keboliu/SONiC/extension-to-phsical-entity-mib.md

 ### 5.1 Unit test

-SNMP unit test for sensors (https://github.com/Azure/sonic-snmpagent/blob/master/tests/test_sensor.py) will be exteneded to cover all the new added MIB objects and phsical components.
+SNMP unit test for sensors (https://github.com/Azure/sonic-snmpagent/blob/master/tests/test_sensor.py) will be extended to cover all the new added MIB objects and physical components.

 ### 5.2 Community regression test